Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Empirical strategy: a generalized kink bunching design

-with $g(a,b,x)=\frac{a}{bx}\left(a+x\right)\ln\left(1+\frac{x}{a}\right)-\frac{a}{b}$.
+with $g(a,b,x)=\frac{a}{b}\left[\left(1+ \frac{a}{x}\right)\ln\left(1+\frac{x}{a}\right)-1\right]$.
 The bounds $\Delta^{L}_k$ and $\Delta^{U}_k$ are sharp. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{sec:proofs}. \end{proof}

-Combining Items 1 and 2 of Theorem \ref{thmblc}, it follows that the sharp bounds $\Delta^{L}_k$ and $\Delta^{U}_k$ on the buncher ATE are identified, given the CDF $F(h)$ of hours and $p$.\footnote{Since the bounds depend only on the density around $k$ and the total amount mass to its left/right, point masses elsewhere in the distributions of $h_0$ and $h_1$ do not effect on the bounds provided that they are well-separated from $k$.} Inspection of the expressions appearing in Theorem \ref{thmblc} reveals that the bounds become wider the larger the net bunching probability $\mathcal{B}-p$.
-If $f_0(k) \approx f_1(k)$ and $p \approx 0$, the bounds will tend to be narrower when $F_0(k)$ is closer to $(1-\mathcal{B})/2$, i.e. the kink is close to the median of the latent hours distribution.
-This helps explain why the estimated bounds in Section \ref{sec:results} turn out to be quite informative.\\
+Combining Items 1 and 2 of Theorem \ref{thmblc}, it follows that the bounds $\Delta^{L}_k$ and $\Delta^{U}_k$ on the buncher ATE are identified, given the CDF $F(h)$ of hours and $p$.\footnote{Since the bounds depend only on the density around $k$ and the total amount mass to its left/right, point masses elsewhere in the distributions of $h_0$ and $h_1$ do not effect on the bounds provided that they are well-separated from $k$.} Inspection of the expressions appearing in Theorem \ref{thmblc} reveals that $\Delta^{U}_k$ is always weakly larger than $\Delta^{L}_k$, and the difference between the two grows the larger the net bunching probability $\mathcal{B}-p$.
+Some algebra also shows that when net bunching $\mathcal{B}-p$ is strictly positive $\Delta^{L}_k>0$, so that the buncher ATE can be bounded away from zero. \\

+\textit{Remark 1:} The proof of Theorem \ref{thmblc} describes how the BLC assumption can be relaxed relative to its statement above, requiring only that $h_{0it}$ be BLC on the interval $[k, k+\Delta_0^*]$ while $h_{1it}$ is BLC on the interval $[k-\Delta^*_1, k]$ (both conditional on $K^*_{it} =0$).
+The constants $\Delta_0^*$ and $\Delta_1^*$ are defined in Assumption RANK, and the notion of BLC holding on an interval is defined in the proof.\\

+\textit{Remark 2: } The bounds that will be presented on the buncher ATE presented in Theorem \ref{thmblc} can be easily translated into bounds on the buncher ATE in logs: $\delta^*_k \in [\Delta_k^L/k, \Delta_k^U/k]$, assuming that the distribtion of $\ln h_d$ (rather than $h_d$) is BLC for each $d \in \{0,1\}$.\\

+\textit{Testability and Sharpness:} The proof of Theorem \ref{thmblc} establishes that the bounds $\Delta^{L}_k, \Delta^{U}_k$ are sharp by constructing, for any value $\Delta \in [\Delta^{L}_k,\Delta^{U}_k]$, a joint distribution $(h_0,h_1)$ that satisfies the assumptions of Theorem \ref{thmblc}, and for which $\Delta_k^* = \Delta$.
+This distribution is compatible with the data provided that $F(h)$ is BLC on $(-\infty, k)$ and $(k,\infty)$.
+Since $\Delta^{U}_k \ge \Delta^{L}_k$ always, the identified set $[\Delta^{L}_k,\Delta^{U}_k]$ is never empty and Theorem \ref{thmblc} cannot be used to falsify the general choice model along with BLC.
+If one accepts that any positive value of $\Delta_k^*$ represents a ``plausible'' reduced-form elasticity of hours demand then, this model cannot be rejected in the sense the isoelastic model with BLC was in Table \ref{table:isoelasticrejection}.\\